Fixin's for People Who Like Food

 Oil your hands with a few drops of Olive Oil and punch down the Dough.

-Separate the Dough into 14 ?? equal Rolls, weighing about 65 Grams each.
+Separate the Dough into about 20 equal Rolls, weighing about 54 Grams each.

-Arrange each Roll on the sheetpan so that they are almost touching each other.
+Arrange each Roll on the parchment covered sheetpan so that they are almost touching each other.

-Re-oil your hands frequently, as needed, to prevent the Dough from sticking to your hands while you create each Dough Ball.
+Re-oil your hands frequently, as needed, to prevent the Dough from sticking to your hands while you measure and form each Dough Roll.

-Cover the Rolls with a clean tea towel and rest the Dough for another 1 hour.
+Cover the Rolls with a clean tea towel and rest the Dough for another 60 minutes.
+The size of each Roll should increase by half (to about 150%).

 Finish each Roll